-With a cumulative estimated value of Dh 135 billion in Sukuk listings, the UAE is the largest economy for Sukuk bonds.
-Sukuk systems come in a variety of shapes and sizes, and are offered by a number of Islamic banks and financial institutions in the UAE.
-Dhanguard has an experienced team who can support you and provide you with hassle-free Sukuk services.
+UAE is the largest economy for Sukuk bonds with a cumulative estimated value of Dh 135 billion in Sukuk listings.
+We offer services in Sukuk systems that come in a variety of shapes and sizes and are offered by a number of Islamic banks and financial institutions across the country.

 Sukuk is an Islamic instrument which offers the same market value that is equivalent to that of a conventional bond.
 The difference is that Sukuk is organized in a sharia compliant manner and it also represents proportionate undivided possession of the underlying asset or the investment.

 Sukuk are the financial products whose terms as well as structures comply with that of sharia, with the purpose of creating returns similar to that of conventional fixed-income instruments such as bonds.